RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 If the routine does return a result that value is assigned to RESULT and .RESULT.
 See nnn for an exception to assigning results.

-If the routine returns a result and the trace setting is 'R' or 'I' then a trace with that result and a tag '>>>" shall be produced, associated with the call instruction.
+If the routine returns a result and the trace setting is `'R'` or `'I'` then a trace with that result and a tag `'>>>'` shall be produced, associated with the call instruction.

 If a _callon\_spec_ is specified:

 ```rexx
 If #Contains(call,callon spec) then do
   Condition = #Instance(callon_spec,callable condition)